& In/Between - Still from performance documentation at the Torpedo Factory Art Center, in 2015.

 Deep Dive:

-JRR’s childhood home was haunted, and they were seemingly predestined to involve themselves in areas of the sublime & uncanny: their biological father was born in Amityville, New York, site of the well known house in which an alleged demonic possession and subsequent murder took place; their maternal grandmother was born and raised in Sleepy Hollow, New York - the location known for the folklore of Washington Irving, who embedded into the American psyche a pervasive and ghostly cultural identity with his Headless Horseman; they themselves were born in Aurora, Colorado, the site that would become infamous for the 2012 movie theater shootings where 12 people died.
-They were subsequently raised in northern New Jersey, in a small, rural town that Weird New Jersey Magazine once coined the epicenter for "weirdness" in the entire state; in their hometown, they frequently traversed what some call one of the most haunted roads in AmericaMore spooky.
-More (starts at 06:30).
-More (#2)They now live adjacent to the Texas Killing Fields, where, since the early 1970’s, numerous murders - many still unsolved - have taken place on the I-45 “highway to hell” corridor, from Houston to Galveston, Texas.
+JRR’s childhood home was haunted, and they were seemingly predestined to involve themselves in areas of the sublime & uncanny: JRR’s biological father was born in Amityville, New York, site of the well known house in which an alleged demonic possession and subsequent murder took place; JRR’s maternal grandmother was born and raised in Sleepy Hollow, New York - the location known for the folklore of Washington Irving, who embedded into the American psyche a pervasive and ghostly cultural identity with his Headless Horseman; JRR was born in Aurora, Colorado, the site that would become infamous for the 2012 movie theater shootings where 12 people died.
+JRR was subsequently raised in northern New Jersey, in a small, rural town that Weird New Jersey Magazine once coined the epicenter for "weirdness" in the entire state; in that hometown, JRR frequently traversed what some call one of the most haunted roads in America*JRR now lives adjacent to the Texas Killing Fields, where, since the early 1970’s, numerous murders - many still unsolved - have taken place on the I-45 “highway to hell” corridor, from Houston to Galveston, Texas.

 What's your sign?

-They are a Virgo who shares a Leo cusp, with a Libra rising sign; they boldly like their order with a healthy balance of chaos.
+JRR is a Virgo that shares a Leo cusp, with a Libra rising sign; JRR boldly likes order with a healthy balance of chaos.

 As a conceptual artist with no gallery representation, it is often very difficult to make money off of my work, as it does not always result in art objects of a traditional sense.
 However, I do offer small editions of my work, either in print or video form.
 Please simply inquire about editions and availability by sending a note through the form above.
 Also, I am openly looking for opportunities to travel and spend time in various sites across the world in an effort to continuously document and research these psychic histories that are embedded within geography and landscape.
 If there might be a location suggestion or request, again by all means, please get in touch.